michaelskyf/OpenFaker/README.md

-This project is WIP.
-Don't use it yet
+# This project is WIP.
+Don't use it yet!

+# OpenFaker
+## Android App used to fake system info (A.k.a Open-source Android Faker clone)